Chart Color Schemes

 Population

-Population growth drivers in Maningrida are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Maningrida are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Maningrida as of Nov 2025 is around 2,518 people.
-This reflects no change since the 2021 Census, which also reported a population of 2,518 people.
-The resident population estimate by AreaSearch, following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date, is used to infer this figure.
-This level of population equates to a density ratio of 227 persons per square kilometer.
-Over the past decade, Maningrida has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 51.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Maningrida's estimated population is around 2,518 people.
+This figure reflects no change since the 2021 Census, which also reported a population of 2,518.
+The current population was inferred from resident data validated by AreaSearch following examination of ABS' June 2024 ERP release.
+This results in a density ratio of 227 persons per square kilometer.
+Over the past decade, Maningrida's compound annual growth rate was 1.3%, outperforming its SA3 area.
+Interstate migration contributed approximately 51.0% to population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-Considering projected demographic shifts, a population increase just below the median of regional areas across the nation is expected for Maningrida, with an expected growth of 351 persons by 2041, reflecting a gain of 34.1% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch applies age cohort growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, Maningrida's population is expected to increase just below the median of regional areas nationwide by 2041.
+Aggregated SA2-level projections indicate a growth of 344 persons by then, reflecting a gain of 33.9% over 17 years.

 Frequently Asked Questions - Population